jake-mason/ml-examples/cumulative-gains-vs-roc-curve/README.md

 ![one-class-cumulative-gains](one-class-cumulative-gains.png)

 There doesn't seem to be much lift there, does there?
 At first glance, yes.
-But upon further investigation, this is simply due to there being a lot of positive cases (75% in the sample) and the model being good.
+But upon further investigation, this is simply due to there being a lot of positive cases (75% in the sample) and the model being able to discriminate well between the two classes.
 Here is my dataset, where

 - `y_true` contains the true labels/outcomes
 - `y_proba` contains the predicted probability of belonging to the positive class